AnneSWarlaumont/homebank-child-voc-cleaning/InstructionsForListeners.md

 This document will provide instructions for listeners, such as research assistants, to set up and perform the listening task.
 For now I'm assuming you're on a Mac like me.

-The first thing you should do is to install anaconda, so that you will have the necessary packages, such as scipy.
+The first thing you should do is to install anaconda (https://www.anaconda.com/), so that you will have the necessary packages, such as scipy.

 The task also requires pyglet to be installed.
 Here are some instructions that should work once you've installed anaconda: https://anaconda.org/conda-forge/pyglet